asuh/frontend-setup/readme.md

 - Allow apps downloaded from anywhere system preferences
 - brew install zsh
 - change NVM to wget https://github.com/creationix/nvm
 -

-This document assumes you're running a fresh copy of **OS X Mavericks**.
+This document assumes you're running a fresh copy of **OS X Yosemite**.

 If you have any comments or suggestions, feel free to give me a shout [on Twitter](https://twitter.com/ppskeet)!